-We wanted to share our journey through this dashboard project, so we are maintaining a blog: UTFacts Online .
-The blog focuses on what's going on with the project--successes, frustrations, and next steps.
-What we truly want is to build a community that discusses the issues of data collection, analysis, and presentation.
-And how that data plays a part in policy decision-making.
+The UTFacts Online blog focuses on what's going on with our latest projects - successes, frustrations, and next steps.
+We welcome online participation to discuss issues of data collection, analysis, and presentation, as well as how data plays a part in making policy decisions.

-It's also a forum to look at data more informally.
-For example, we've offered sneak peeks on enrollment and graduation rates data.
+The blog is also a forum to look at data more informally.
+We've offered sneak peeks on enrollment and graduation rates data.
 We've looked briefly at some census data.
 Often the information will be more formally and fully analyzed and presented in official publications, but the blog allows us a place to get it out there more quickly and in smaller, more digestible pieces.

 For finger-on-the-pulse news, check out our Twitter feed.